The 42nd Annual Short Course

 A Mechanistic Study of Water Evaporation from Wet Acrylic Latex Films / Glass Transition Evolution of Plasticized Latex Films: An Important Process in the Application of Everyday Latex Paints

-This talk discusses factors that control the evaporation rate of water from acrylic latexes and solvents during the film formation process.
+This talk discusses factors that control the evaporation rate of water from acrylic latexes during the film formation process.
 For stage 1 of the film formation process a mechanistic model is developed that shows that the instantaneous drying rate of either latex decreases linearly as the fractional-surface area of water decreases during the drying process.
 This mechanistic model postulates acrylic particles at the liquid-air interface that inhibit the evaporation of water.
 At 42 to 45% solids the initial instantaneous drying rate for the two latexes is ~26% less than that of pure water.
 At 75% solids a change in slope of the instantaneous drying rate as a function of time identifies stage 2 of the drying process.

 Latexes for Industrial Applications and Methods of Reducing Residual Monomers

 Latexes for Industrial Applications: More than 10 million metric tons (more than 20 billion pounds) of dry latex polymers are being consumed annually in a very large number of industrial applications, including paints and coatings (~26% of the total annual latex consumption), paper and paperboard applications (~24%), adhesives (~23%), carpet backsizing (~10%), etc. This part of the talk will review the major industrial applications and types of latexes, and then the important latex variables affecting the properties of latexes for various industrial applications will be discussed.
 Furthermore, industrial latexes will be grouped in terms of their Tg ranges for various applications.
 They are also grouped in terms of filler levels.
 Finally, some specific applications will be highlighted and their latex requirements and future needs will be discussed.